-The Senior Scholar Prize is awarded annually for an outstanding article or book dealing with any aspect of Kant’s philosophy and published in the two years preceding ("online first" publication counts).
+The Henry Allison Senior Scholar Prize is awarded annually for an outstanding article or book dealing with any aspect of Kant’s philosophy and published in the two years preceding ("online first" publication counts).
 The Prize is on a two-year cycle, with articles and books accepted in alternating years.
-We invite ARTICLE nominations for the 2024 Senior Scholar Prize (for articles published in 2022 or 2023) until March 22, 2024.
+We invite ARTICLE nominations for the 2024 Senior Scholar Prize (for articles published in 2022 or 2023) until May 31, 2024.
 We will invite BOOK nominations for the 2025 Senior Scholar Prize (for books published in 2023 or 2024) in early 2025.
 And so on.

 (Note that for the 2023 prize only, we considered books published in the preceding THREE years, rather than two.
 This is a result of the switch to making it an alternating prize.
 So any book published in 2020, 2021, or 2022 was eligible for that competition.)